mongodb-labs/mongo-arrow/bindings/python/docs/source/supported_types.rst

 PyMongoArrow currently supports a small subset of all BSON types.
 Support for additional types will be added in subsequent releases.

-.. note:: PyMongoArrow does not currently support extension types with Pandas.
-This means that ObjectId and Decimal128 are not supported in Pandas DataFrames.
-Instead, use a string representation of these types.
+.. note:: PyMongoArrow does not currently support extension types with Pandas/NumPy or Arrow.
+However, they can be used in schemas.
+   This means that ObjectId and Decimal128 are not supported in Pandas DataFrames or Arrow Tables.
+   Instead, the schema type will be converted to a string representation of the type.
    For more information see :doc:`extension_types`.

 .. note:: For more information about BSON types, see the